INTRODUCTION TO THE PROJECT-BASED VOUCHER PROGRAM

 WAITING LIST AND ELIGIBILITY

-In most cases, the Project Based Voucher (PBV) Program utilizes the same waiting list as the Housing Choice Voucher (HCV) Program.
-However, some project-based voucher sites may have site-based waiting lists.
-Click this link to view all waiting lists.
-Units in all other Project Based Voucher developments are offered based on referrals from a qualified service provider or referrals from the homeless Coordinated Entry System.
-Existing Housing Choice Voucher holders may transfer into a Project-Based Unit in developments that utilize a combined waiting list.
+In most cases, the PBV Program utilizes the same waiting list as the tenant-based Housing Choice Voucher (HCV) Program.
+However, some PBV units may have site-based waiting lists.
+Click this link to view all site-based waiting lists.
+If the PBV units are not filled through either of these processes, they are offered based on referrals from a qualified service provider or from the local homeless Continuum of Care’s Coordinated Entry System.
+Existing HCV holders may transfer into a PBV unit in developments that utilize a combined waiting list.

-When a Project Based unit becomes available, the Housing Authority will send a letter to the top families on the HCV Waiting List.
-The letter will instruct interested families to contact the owner directly.
-Families on the HCV waiting list who reject an offer of a PBV unit or who are rejected by the owner will not be penalized.
-They will retain the same position on the HCV waiting list that they would have had if they had not been offered PBV assistance.
-Families on a site-based waiting list that are determined ineligible, decline the unit or fail to respond to a mailing will be cancelled from that site-based waiting list.
+When a PBV unit becomes available, the Housing Authority will send a letter to HCV holders that are searching for housing or to the top families on the HCV Waiting List.
+The letter will instruct interested families to contact the property owner directly.
+Families on the HCV Waiting List who reject an offer of a PBV unit or who are rejected by the owner will not be penalized.
+Families are not required to accept the offer of a PBV unit and they will retain the same position on the HCV Waiting List.
+However, families on a site-based waiting list that are determined to be ineligible, decline the unit, or fail to respond to a mailing, will be removed from that site-based waiting list.

-The eligibility and screening policies under the HCV program also apply to the PBV program.
-The owner may apply their own admission standards to eligible families referred by the Housing Authority.
+The eligibility and screening policies under the tenant-based HCV Program also apply to the PBV Program.
+Please note that the property owner may establish their own admission standards, which may be stricter than the eligibility requirements of the PBV Program.

 SPECIAL PROGRAM RULES

-In most ways, the PBV program operates just like the HCV program, with households paying roughly one third of their income towards housing, and the Housing Authority paying the remainder of the rent directly to the landlord on the tenant’s behalf.
-However, there are some rules that differ slightly in the PBV program.
-The following are some of the key differences.
-This list is not comprehensive and is only intended to highlight the biggest differences between the two programs.
+In many ways, the PBV Program operates like the tenant-based HCV Program.
+Under both programs, the assisted family pays a portion of their income toward rent and the Housing Authority pays some or all of the remaining balance directly to the property owner on the family’s behalf.
+However, there are some rules that differ slightly in the PBV Program.
+This list below is not comprehensive and is only intended to highlight the biggest differences between the two programs:

-• In the PBV program, tenants do not pay more than 30% of their income on housing towards rent.
-In the HCV program, tenants may pay between 30% and 40% of their income towards rent at the time of moving into a unit and may pay even more if the landlord increases the contract rent.”
+• In the HCV Program, tenants pay between 30% and 40% of their income toward rent at the time of moving into a unit, and may pay even more if the landlord increases the rent later.
+In the PBV Program, tenants only pay 30% of their income toward rent.